himoose/user-docs/docs/features/llm-beacon.md

 - Configure unique brand names/domains per project
 - Credits are per-project

-### How long does it take for new content to appear in AI results?

-**2-4 weeks** on average.
-AI models don't index the web in real-time.
-After publishing:
-- Wait 2 weeks minimum before expecting mentions
-- Run weekly checks to monitor when AI picks up your content
-- Promote your content (backlinks, social shares) to speed up discovery

 ### Why don't AI engines mention me even though I have great content?

 Common reasons:
-- **Content is too new**: AI hasn't indexed it yet (wait 2-4 weeks)
+- **Content is too new**: AI hasn't seen it
-- **Low domain authority**: AI favors established, trusted domains
+- **Low domain and topic authority**: AI favors established, trusted domains
-- **Content doesn't directly answer the query**: AI extracts clear, concise answers—vague or tangential content gets skipped
+- **Content doesn't directly answer the query**: AI extracts clear, concise answers—vague or tangential content is often skipped
-- **Competitors have stronger signals**: More backlinks, better structured data, clearer authority
+- **Competitors have stronger signals**: More domain and topical authority, optimized for extractability, and backlinks and mentions (with or without the link) across various domains with high authority

-**Solution**: Focus on direct answers, build authority, and give AI time to index your content.
+**Solution**: Focus on direct answers, build authority, and give search engines and AI time to learn about and train on your content.

 ### Can I change the platforms I'm tracking for an existing prompt?

 **Not currently**.
 To track different platforms:
-- Delete the existing prompt (frees credits)
 - Re-add the prompt with new platform selections
-- Historical results from the deleted prompt will be lost

-### What happens if I run out of credits mid-month?

-You **cannot add new prompts** until:
-- Your monthly credits reset (beginning of next billing cycle)
-- You delete existing prompts to free up credits
-- You upgrade to a plan with more credits

-**Existing prompts continue running** their weekly checks—you just can't add new ones.

-### Do on-demand checks use extra credits?

-**No**.
-On-demand checks (clicking the refresh icon) do **not** consume additional credits.
-You can run them as often as needed.
-Credits are only used when **adding a new prompt**.

-**Rate limits apply**: You can run a few on-demand checks per minute to avoid overload.

-### Why is my competitor mentioned but I'm not?

-Competitor mentions indicate:
-- They have content AI considers authoritative for that query
-- Their domain has stronger signals (backlinks, age, citations)
-- Their content directly answers the query in a way AI can extract

-**Use this as competitive intelligence**:
-- Study their cited content
-- Identify gaps in your content
-- Create better, more comprehensive answers
-- Build authority through backlinks and citations
+- You can delete the previous prompt, but you will lose the historic data

 ### How accurate are the results?

 Results reflect **what AI engines actually return** when queried.
 Accuracy factors:
-- AI models use slightly different data sources and training
+- AI models can use or prioritize different data sources and training
+- LLMs can use different search engines to make fan-out queries and ground responses
-- Results can vary by geography, language, and user context
+- Results can vary by geography, language, and user-specific context
-- AI models update regularly, so today's result may differ from tomorrow's

-**Hi, Moose shows you real AI responses**—this is what users see when they ask these questions.

-### Can I export LLM Beacon results?

-Not currently.
-You can:
-- View results in the Hi, Moose dashboard
-- Take screenshots for reporting
-- Copy full AI responses for analysis

-We're working on CSV/PDF export for client reporting.

 ---

 **Need help?** Contact support from your dashboard or email support@himoose.com.
-For LLM Beacon strategy questions or troubleshooting complex visibility issues, we're here to help you get cited by AI engines.
+For LLM Beacon strategy questions or troubleshooting complex visibility issues, we're here to help.